Embedding recognition into managerial goals is no longer optional — it’s a strategic imperative for engagement, performance, and retention.

 If recognition is part of their formal KRA, it sends a clear signal: “We value how you make others feel, not just what you deliver.”

-Embedding appreciation into performance goals helps institutionalize the behaviors you want repeated (e.g., teamwork, customer focus, empathy) rather than leaving recognition ad hoc.
+Embedding appreciation into performance goals helps institutionalize the behaviors you want repeated (e.g., teamwork, customer focus, empathy) rather than leaving recognition to ad hoc.

 Positive reinforcement encourages repeat behavior.